dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-05-01-bitcoins-gravity.markdown

 pineapple on pizza, people identify with the camp that is closest to their ideas and ideals.

-While the validity of ideas are sometimes hard to measure, either because their consequences are very indirect (politics) or subjective and not truly consequential in the grand scheme of things (pineapple on pizza), networks like Bitcoin come with a direct measurement: value.
+While the validity of ideas is sometimes hard to measure, either because their consequences are very indirect (politics) or subjective and not truly consequential in the grand scheme of things (pineapple on pizza), networks like Bitcoin come with a direct measurement: value.